 - b.
 The inclusionary housing unit requirement (or required number of workforce housing dwelling units) for the nonresidential development or redevelopment shall be calculated by multiplying the per square foot requirement for the appropriate type of land use category by the proposed square footage of the nonresidential development and/or the incremental increase in size of the nonresidential use (net additional square footage) and applying the appropriate mitigation standard. - c.
-The inclusionary in-lieu fee requirement (or required amount of monetary fee) for the nonresidential development or redevelopment shall be calculated by multiplying the per square foot requirement for the appropriate type of land use category by the proposed square footage of the nonresidential development and/or the incremental increase in size of the nonresidential use (net additional square footage) and applying the appropriate mitigation standard. - Expansions to nonresidential and transient uses shall be tracked for cumulative changes and compliance with subsection (f).
-In phased projects, the inclusionary requirements shall be proportionally allocated among the phases.
-If a subsequent development or redevelopment is proposed following a prior development approved on the same property, after the effective date of this ordinance, the requirements in this section shall be met as part of the subsequent development or redevelopment.
+The inclusionary in-lieu fee requirement (or required amount of monetary fee) for the nonresidential development or redevelopment shall be calculated by multiplying the per square foot requirement for the appropriate type of land use category by the proposed square footage of the nonresidential development and/or the incremental increase in size of the nonresidential use (net additional square footage) and applying the appropriate mitigation standard. - d.
+Expansions to nonresidential and transient uses shall be tracked for cumulative changes and compliance with subsection (f).
+In phased projects, the inclusionary requirements shall be proportionally allocated among the phases. - e.
+The following table provides EXAMPLE calculations of the nonresidential inclusionary requirements: